flathub-infra/documentation/blog/2025-02-21/index.md

 ![Verified checkmark](verified-alt.png)

-Around half of the apps on Flathub so far are verified, with the number regularly increasing.
+Over half of the apps on Flathub so far are verified, with the number regularly increasing.

 ## App Store Clients